Why Does My Water Smell?

 Wet Dog Smells

 These odors can be caused by anything from metals in your plumbing system to bacteria and other microorganisms in your water supply.
-If you smell an odor similar to a wet dog, it is a good idea to have your water tested to eliminate any health risks.
+If you smell an odor similar to a wet dog, it’s a good idea to have your water tested to eliminate any health risks.

 Bleach Smells